yonniejon/imprint_atlas/README.md

 # code for the paper [Atlas of imprinted and allele-speciﬁc DNA methylation in the human body](https://www.nature.com/articles/s41467-025-57433-1)

-Here we present a the code used to build a comprehensive atlas of allele-speciﬁc DNA methylation using deep whole-genome sequencing across 39 normal human cell types.
+Here we present the code used to build a comprehensive atlas of allele-speciﬁc DNA methylation using deep whole-genome sequencing across 39 normal human cell types.
 For the dataset, see the previously published paper by our lab [here](https://www.nature.com/articles/s41586-022-05580-6).
 <p align="center">
 <img src="graphical_abstract.png" width="400" height="486" />
 </p>